tm-LBenson/reading-notes/301-notes/read-03.md

 ## Videos
 ### [How to Pass Functions Between Components]()

 In the video, what is the first step that the developer does to pass functions between components?
+> The developer created a a function, and passed in a person object

 In your own words, what does the increment function do?
+> It iterates over the people to find a matching name.
+Then adjusts the state to increment

 How can you pass a method from a parent component into a child component?
+> You can pass the method as props in the parent element

 How does the child component invoke a method that was passed to it from a parent component?
+> ```this.props.PropMethodName(state)```